 - It maps Content objects to the respective components that render and process the incoming data

-- Sling can be used with a variety of scripting languages as like JSP and Ruby
+- The sling can be used with a variety of scripting languages as like JSP and Ruby

 - It had started as an internal project of Day Management AG and contributed to the Apache Software Foundation later